We went in search of the scariest stories and discovered several “haunted” places in Lisbon, Sintra and Cascais.

 Those who worked there say that, after his death, he continued to haunt the house, moving books and other objects around.

-All this, accompanied by strange noises that can still be heard today …
+All this was accompanied by strange noises that can still be heard today …

-Of course, the building’s austere and dark architecture also helps to create a mysterious aura, especially at night, but no one can get rid of its reputation for being haunted.
+Of course, the austere and dark architecture of the building also helps to create a mysterious aura, especially at night, but no one can rid it of its reputation as haunted.

-Right in the heart of the town of Sintra, between Parque da Liberdade and the National Palace of Sintra, this beautiful building with its revivalist architecture is surrounded by spooky and macabre stories.
+Right in the heart of the town of Sintra, between the Parque da Liberdade and the Palácio Nacional de Sintra, this beautiful building with its revivalist architecture is surrounded by spooky and macabre stories.

 People who have worked there (the former Sintra Municipal Library) have reported hearing strange sounds, but others swear that it was all just a joke.